liuxiang625/LoginTemplate/README.md

 # Installation

-1. Copy all files to:
+1. Copy all LoginTemplate files from /custom-login
-Documents/Wakanda/templates/backend
+to your local machine at Documents/Wakanda/templates/backend/custom-login

 That is it :)